 You don’t have to get it completely under water (like some professionals do on youtube videos).
 Just get it soaking wet.
 That’s it.

-We're going to be using an specific solution to clean persian rugs.
+We’re going to be using a specific solution to clean persian rugs.
 You can basically use any rug shampoo, but make sure that it can be used to clean persian rugs.

 I would recommend using this one: